nerdschoolbergen/solid/exercise-1/README.md

 1. :pencil2: Start by cloning this repository into a folder on your computer.
 If you've never used git before, you can alternatively use the the green "Code" button to the top right, and then select "Download zip".
 Unzip the downloaded zip file (make sure to remember where you put it).
 2. :pencil2: Start IntelliJ and go `File -> Open -> select the POM.xml file in the 'alarmsystem' folder in the repository`.
 If IntelliJ asks, you want to select `Yes` for "Open as Project?" and "Keep existing project" for the second prompt.
 (See [IntelliJ docs](https://www.jetbrains.com/help/idea/maven-support.html#maven_import_project_start))
 3. If IntelliJ prompts you to "Trust and Open Project", select `Trust Project` (See [IntelliJ Project Security](https://www.jetbrains.com/help/idea/project-security.html))
-4. :pencil2: You should be able to compile the code and run all the existing unit tests.
+4. :pencil2: You should be able to compile the code and run it.

 ### 1.2.3 Existing code